MicrosoftDocs/dynamics-365-project-operations/articles/procurement/non-stocked-materials-project-purchase-orders.md

 5. Enter an item number or procurement category, quantity, unit, unit price, and other information as appropriate.

     > [!NOTE]
-    > Only procurement categories, non-stocked items and services can be used with project purchase orders.
+    > Only procurement categories, non-stocked items, and services can be used with project purchase orders.
 Stocked items aren't supported.

-6. Continue to add items or procurement categories as required and confirm the purchase order.
+6. Continue to add items or procurement categories as required, and confirm the purchase order.

     Goods and services receipts can be recorded by creating and posting a product receipt.